xray-imaging/globus/readme.txt

         - see Step 1 at https://globus-sdk-python.readthedocs.io/en/stable/tutorial/#step-1-get-a-client
           to register your app with Globus and get your project app_id

-        - set your project app_id in globus.py
+        - set your project app-id and personal-endpoint-uuid as default in the config.py file

 Usage:
         globus.py -h for help

-        - running globus.py the first time provides the list of Globus servers shared with your Globus account.
-          Select one Globus server among the one available by assigning its UUID to the globus_server_id variable.
+        globus.py init
+            Creates a globus.conf default file

+        globus.py show
+            Show all endpoints shared and owned by the active globus credentials

+        globus.py mkdir
+            Using the current user information from the scheduling system,
+            - creates a directory named "year-month/pi_last_name" on the endpoint
+            - share the directory with globus with the user
+            - send a notification to the user with the directory globus link